gem-net/portal/README.md

 update and rename to `.env`.

 The env file is used to specify:
+- The path to the app-specific python environment (includes bin and lib subdirectories).
+- The environment for Flask: development, testing, or production
 - G Suite credentials data
 - development and production database details for the Strains app
 - the Team Drive alphanumeric ID